Technical Information

 Strain rate dependence of resins.

-Resin has the property that its material properties vary greatly depending on the deformation speed, which is called strain rate dependency.
+Resin has the property that its material properties change depending on the deformation speed, which is called strain rate dependency.

 If the phenomenon you want to predict becomes faster, you cannot express only by the normal resin characteristics (low-speed stress-strain curve).